Scott Roybal is a partner in the Governmental Practice. He served as the group leader for more than 13 years.

 Mr. Roybal graduated Columbia Law School in 1986 and began litigation practice with Sheppard Mullin later that fall.
 In October 1986, Congress amended the civil False Claims Act ("FCA") making it easier and financially more rewarding for qui tam whistleblowers (also known as "relators") to file FCA actions.

 Beginning in late 1986, several of the firm's defense contractor clients became the subject of parallel criminal, civil and congressional investigations which ultimately evolved into protracted federal FCA litigation.
 Mr. Roybal worked on these early FCA litigations as the federal law was being shaped and defined throughout the nation.
-For nearly 30 years, Mr. Roybal has specialized in government contracts litigation, conducted dozens of internal corporate investigations, responded to numerous government criminal, civil and administrative subpoenas and litigated many qui tam FCA actions nationwide.
-The FCA investigations and litigations on which Mr. Roybal has worked have involved diverse industries such as aerospace and defense, healthcare, financial institutions, electronics, telecommunications, and high technologies, among others.
+For more than 30 years, Mr. Roybal has specialized in government contracts litigation, conducted numerous internal corporate investigations, responded to numerous government criminal, civil and administrative subpoenas and litigated many qui tam FCA actions nationwide.
+The FCA investigations and litigations on which Mr. Roybal has worked have involved diverse industries such as healthcare, aerospace and defense, financial institutions, electronics, telecommunications, and information technologies, among others.

 Representative False Claims Act Litigation and Investigation Experience